chrisryan91/CheesyStore_PP5/TESTING.md

 This User Story has not been completed.
 At present, Cheesy Store supports only single payments.
 The addition of this User Story was motivated by the desire to implement a subscription payment model using Stripe.
 The concept of a cheesemonger service is well-suited to a subscription model, where customers could pay for a selection of new cheeses on a monthly basis.

-A basic example of a Stripe payment function for creating new subscriptions was foundon Stackover which will serve as a foundation for further development.
+A basic example of a Stripe payment function for creating new subscriptions was found on Stack Overflow which will serve as a foundation for further development.

 <details>
 <summary></summary>